Ruslastor/RPI-Authentification-Server/README.md

-# RPI-Authentification-Server
+<h>RPI-Authentification-Server</h>
 The authentification server, used for sending SMS to confirm the phone number in app during registration.